sueka/sueka.me/README.md

 To deploy manually, upload `_site` directory to your server by executing a command such as `scp -r _site/ http@203.0.113.89:/srv/http/www/html` or taking other ways.

-Don't forget to do `usermod -s /bin/bash http` in advance for logging in as `http`.
+Don't forget to do `usermod --shell /bin/bash http` in advance for logging in as `http`.

 ## License